sindhusid5/booking/README.md

    cd booking
    ```

-3. **Install the necessary dependencies:**
+3. **Install dependencies:**

    ```bash
    npm install
    ```

+4. **Set up MongoDB:**
+   - Ensure MongoDB is running locally or have a connection string to a remote MongoDB instance.
+   - If you don't have MongoDB installed, download and install it from the [official MongoDB website](https://www.mongodb.com/try/download/community).

+5. **Set up Firebase:**
+   - Create a Firebase project at [Firebase Console](https://console.firebase.google.com/).
+   - Enable Firestore in your Firebase project.
+   - Generate a service account JSON file from your Firebase project settings and save it in your project directory.

-4. **Run the synchronization script:**
+6. **Run the synchronization script:**

    ```bash
    node syncData.js
    ```

-By following these steps, you will set up the environment and run the script to synchronize data between MongoDB and Firestore.
+### Additional Notes

+- **MongoDB Setup:**
+  - Make sure you have a MongoDB database and collection set up with the data you want to synchronize.
+  - Refer to [MongoDB Documentation](https://docs.mongodb.com/manual/installation/) for detailed installation and setup instructions.

+- **Firebase Setup:**
+  - Follow the [Firebase Documentation](https://firebase.google.com/docs/firestore/quickstart) for creating a project and setting up Firestore.